#411: Things I Wish Someone Had Explained To Me Sooner About Python Transcript

 50:37 Which for years I heard concurrency, asynchrony, threading, parallelism, multiprocessing.

-50:50 So, and actually I have to thank the Go Language for teaching me this.
+50:50 So and actually I have to thank the Go language for that for for teaching me this.

 51:13 You're actually switching between the two contexts rapidly.